Turkey’s earthquake through the eyes of an award-winning AP photojournalist | eKathimerini.com

 This phone call took place as Giannakouris was recording a rescue operation of five people buried under the ruins.
 Every so often, the rescuers, listening for signs of life, ask those witnessing the scene to keep quite; as a result, our conversation was interrupted a few times.

-“Even so many days after the earthquake (that struck early Monday, Feb.
-6), there are realistic hopes that these five people will be rescued.
+“Even so many days after the earthquake (that struck early Monday, February 6), there are realistic hopes that these five people will be rescued.
 There are signs of life,” Giannakouris says, adding that the Turkish rescue team believes they will be able to pull the rescue off by (Friday) night.
-“It sounds insane, but they keep trying (to find survivors),” he adds.
+“It sounds insane, but they keep trying [to find survivors],” he adds.

 Giannakouris had also covered the Izmit earthquake in 1999, where about 18,000 people were killed after a tremor nearly as strong as last Monday’s.
 It was, in fact, his first assignment outside Greece.